freest-lang/freest-lang.github.io/getting started/linear-channels.md

   }
 ```

-We'll leave the `receiveTree` function up to you to try.
-Use `sendTree` as a template and remember
-  to use the dual channel operations.
+We leave the `receiveTree` function up to you to try.
+Use `sendTree` as a template and remember to use the dual channel operations.